BECOMING THE WOMEN YOU ARE MEANT TO BE

 A few personal things (because therapists are human too)

 Coffee is my lifeline.
 Truly.
-No deep therapeutic insight there, just facts.
+No therapeutic meaning there, just facts.

 I’m obsessed with poetry, photography, painting and generally everything that is art.
 And I can get emotional over a really good sunset.
 But don’t be fooled, I fall asleep (or try to) to Jack Reacher or Mitch Rapp novels and I only watch movies with at least one criminal mastermind.

-I’m passionately curious about women’s health, partly because it’s still wildly under-researched, and partly because I was diagnosed with premature ovarian failure.
-It opened my eyes to a whole range of symptoms I didn’t even know were a thing.
+I’m genuinely curious about women’s health, partly because it’s still so under-researched, and partly because I was diagnosed with premature ovarian failure.
+That experience opened my eyes to symptoms I didn’t even know existed.

 Nothing grounds me like the ocean.
 Give me crashing waves, a quiet beach, and I’ll come back a whole new woman.